n7tae/cc1200-hotspot-installer/README.md

 Please read the manual of both software packages.

-To start _rpi-interface_ manually, just execute the following line (after you have adapted the config file):
+To start _rpi-interface_ manually, just execute the following line as the user _m17_ (after you have adapted the config file):

 ```
-rpi-interface -c /opt/m17/etc/rpi-interface.cfg
+sudo -u m17 rpi-interface -c /opt/m17/etc/rpi-interface.cfg
 ```

 This application will connect you to the M17 reflector of your choice and writes all available info to the console.